Maximum Entropy Population-Based Training for Zero-Shot Human-AI Coordination: Experiments

-We test the MEP-trained AI agent and measured the average episode reward when the agent was paired with a real human player.
-For this human-AI coordination test, we recruited 40 users (24 male, 14 female, 2 other, ages 22-71) on Amazon Mechanical Turk (AMT) and followed the same evaluation procedure proposed by Carroll et al.\ \cite{carroll2019utility}.
-We reuse the testing results of SP and PBT from human-AI evaluation on AMT carried out by Carroll et al.\ \cite{carroll2019utility}.
-These testing results are compatible because the evaluation procedure is the same and uses a between-subjects design, meaning each user was only paired with a single AI agent.
+For this human-AI coordination test, we use Amazon Mechanical Turk (AMT) and follow the same evaluation procedure proposed by Carroll et al.~\cite{carroll2019utility}.
+We evaluate TrajeDi, FCP, and MEP-trained AI agents and measure their average episode reward when the agents are paired with a real human player.
+We reuse the testing results of SP and PBT from the human-AI evaluation on AMT carried out by Carroll et al.~\cite{carroll2019utility}.
+These testing results are compatible because the evaluation procedure is the same and uses a between-subjects design, meaning each user is only paired with a single AI agent.
 The results are presented in Figure~\ref{fig:humanai_performance}.
-The chart in Figure~\ref{fig:humanai_performance} shows that on average across all five layouts, MEP significantly outperforms SP and PBT and its performance is on par with the Human-Human coordination performance.
-For more detailed results, we take a closer look at the table in Figure~\ref{fig:humanai_performance}.
-This table shows the performance of each method in each layout.
-From this table, We can see that MEP achieves the best performance in all 5 layouts in comparison with SP and PBT.
-Now, we describe some representative cases below.
+The chart in Figure~\ref{fig:humanai_performance} shows that, on average, across all five layouts, MEP outperforms other methods, including SP, PBT, FCP, and TrajeDi, and its performance is on par with the Human-Human coordination performance.